 - Conducting research to discover industry or business questions/problems.

-- Working with large volumes of expansive data to find answers and solutions to those questions/problems.
+- Working with large volumes of often-incomplete (or "dirty") data to find answers and solutions to complex questions or problems.

 - Examining data to discover hidden insights and patterns.